argonne-lcf/ai-testbed-userdocs/docs/sambanova/Steps-to-run-a-model-or-program.md

 directories with the '--output-folder' option.

 ## TODO explain when it is necessary to re-compile

+## TODO explain How long to compile the model

 ## TODO why are we using srun